srozum/film_camera_tester/README.md

 ### Buy or DIY

 The easiest way to get the hardware is to purchase a Kit (assembled or not assembled) from my [Tindie store]().

-Assembly instructions and full list of components you can find on [Wiki]()

 ### Big Thanks to